davebr/davebr.github.com/coderdojo/html/lesson1/index.markdown

 The new tag we introduced is `<img>` this does not have a closing tag.
 In the image tag it has a number of attributes, these are src, alt, text.

 + src (source) means the location of the file.
 The source can be absolute or relative to the page.
-Don’t worry about this just now we’ll talk about this later.
+Don't worry about this just now we'll talk about this later.
 + alt (alternate text) this is the text that will be shown if the image is not found.
 + title means the text that is shown when you hover over the image.

 ### Try It Yourself

 Save the image from this url <INSERT IMAGE2>.
-Create a new page and add a title ‘My Second Image’.
-Add a h4 heading with the text of ‘My Second image’.
+Create a new page and add a title ‘My Second Image'.
+Add a h4 heading with the text of ‘My Second image'.
 And add the image.
 Save it in the lesson1 folder and call it page4.html

 ## Links